 - Not presently adjudged mentally incompetent by a court of competent jurisdiction

 - Not convicted of a felony without your sentence having been discharged or pardoned

 ID Needed for Voter Registration

-If you are registering to vote by mail, you must provide either your driver's license number or the last four digits of your Social Security number on your Arkansas voter registration application.
-If you do not have any of these items, you may be required to vote on a provisional ballot when you vote for the first time unless you submit a photocopy of one of the following with your mail-in application or at the time of voting:
+If you are registering to vote by mail, you must provide either your driver's license number or the last four digits of your Social Security number on your voter registration application.
+If you do not have either of these you must check the box on the application noting you do not have either forms of ID.

 - A current and valid photo ID